xwu35/VTPhageFinder/README.md

 ## Usage

-VTPhageFinder supports two mapping software options (bowtie2 and minimap2) and two assembler options (megahit and spades), with minimap2 and spades used by default.
+VTPhageFinder supports two mapping software options (bowtie2 and minimap2) and three assembler options (megahit, metaspades and spades_sc), with minimap2 and spades_sc (single cell mode) used by default.
 Detailed usage information can be viewed using the -h or --help flags `python VTPhageFinder.py -h`.

 ### dry run